pbanks74/Python-Projects/README.md

-# Python-Projects
+# Python Projects
-This repository will contain projects created while navigating The Tech Academy's Python Course.
+A few basic projects written in Python while navigating through The Tech Academy's Python course.
+They use various modules such as tkinter and/or sqlite3.